mrmanian/CakeWalk/README.md

         select * from tasks;
         \q

+Go to your heroku [dashboard](https://dashboard.heroku.com/apps) and click on your newly created app and go to settings.
+Under buildpacks, add 'heroku/python' and 'heroku/nodejs'.

 Now we can push the code to Heroku so that it can be deployed.
 The following command will do precisely that.

         git push heroku main

-Also, go to your heroku [dashboard](https://dashboard.heroku.com/apps) and click on your newly created app and go to settings.
-Under buildpacks, add 'heroku/nodejs' and 'heroku/python' if they are not there already.

 If all went correctly, the website should be up and running!!
 In case it does not load properly, you can debug it by running the following command on your console.